 So, let's start with the Basics.....

 Before we start, something important to highlight.

 This might sound strange and it is imperative that you are ‘excited and enthusiastic’ about joining the company in question.
 Why?
 Because you are likely to be the first connection that a potential client, service provider or new employee has with your company.

 If you meet and greet people regularly, you will need to ensure you look the part.
-People do ‘judge a book by its cover’, and a warm, friendly presentable person makes an impression.
+People do ‘judge a book by its cover’, and a warm, friendly presentable person makes an instant and great impression.

 Great interpersonal skills are vital for a stellar receptionist and go way beyond being a great communicator.